SFU and the NCAA

 In August 2012, Simon Fraser University Athletics was approved as the NCAA’s first international member.
 I invite you to explore this website to gather more information about SFU and our school’s journey into becoming a full member of Division II National Collegiate Athletic Association.

 Now that we know that we’re Canada’s first NCAA school, our student-athletes and coaches can really focus on the next step of winning an NCAA national championship.
-The SFU Clan has long history of success and everyone is highly motivated to show they can achieve more success at this level.
+The SFU Clan has a long history of success and everyone is highly motivated to show they can achieve more success at this level.

 Thanks for your support and GO CLAN.